-By inviting guest speakers with diversified college/career backgrounds and in different age groups, the LMC College2Career team aims to provide high schoolers an opportunity to gain insights into real-world college life and careers so that they could better select college majors, identify their true career passion that suits their own interests, and facilitate their future career development.
+By inviting guest speakers with different career backgrounds and in different age groups, the LMC College2Career program aims to provide high schoolers an opportunity to gain insights into real-world college life and careers so that they could better select college majors, identify their true career passion that suits their own interests, and facilitate their future career development.
 From the stories of our guest speakers, we learn together how to achieve personal goals while serving our community at the same time.

-Over the past two months, the C2C team visited the office of the Solid Waste Division of King County in its downtown Seattle office; invited senior volunteer fixers from the King County Repair Events program led by Mr. Tom Watson to offer household repair workshops for LMC families; and participated a TV segment on FOX13 together with the King County Repair Events to advocate sustainable celebrations for the new year.
+Over the past two months, Bailing Hou and Sean Ge led the C2C team to visit the office of the Solid Waste Division of King County in its downtown Seattle office; invite senior volunteer fixers from the King County Repair Events program led by Mr. Tom Watson to offer household repair workshops for LMC families; and participate in a TV segment on FOX13 together with the King County Repair Events to advocate sustainable celebrations for the new year.

 Visit to the Office